MP for Leeds South

 Secretary of State for Northern Ireland

-Hilary Benn is a Labour (Co-op) MP for Leeds South, first elected in 1999.
-He currently serves as Secretary of State for Northern Ireland, a role he has held since July 2024, after a long career in frontbench and committee work, including time as Shadow Secretary of State for Northern Ireland and various EU and foreign affairs committees.
+Hilary Benn is a long-serving Labour (Co-op) MP for Leeds South, first elected in 1999.
+He has held senior roles including Shadow Foreign Secretary (2015–2016) and, since July 2024, Secretary of State for Northern Ireland, reflecting a long parliamentary career with involvement in foreign affairs and parliamentary scrutiny through multiple committees.

-Declares financial interests including a family member employed and ownership or interest in land and property (within or outside the UK).
+Declares two financial interests: family members employed and land and property ownership (within or outside the UK).

 Generated 21 February 2026